 Why does everyone deserve housing?

-A human right is defined as something that everyone — regardless of class or color — deserves just for being alive.
-While there is some debate about what all of these are, the most basic and universally agreed upon is the right to live.
+A human right is something that everyone — regardless of class or color — deserves just for being alive.
+The most basic, universally agreed upon is the right to live.

-In their groundbreaking convening following the horrors of WWII, the United Nations listed several aspects of this human right, including the necessities of survival: food, water, and adequate shelter.
-These, and other rights such as education and personal autonomy, contribute to a life worth living, not mere existence on this planet.
+Following the horrors of WWII, the United Nations broke down the aspects of this human right.
+They included the essentials of survival: food, water, and adequate shelter.
+These, and other rights like education and personal freedom, make up a life worth living.

-You can also find these basics of life in schools of thought within psychology.
-Consider, for example, Maslow’s hierarchy of needs: At the very bottom are the most basic necessities for survival, including a place to live.
-Without these, it’s near impossible to pursue the very things that make us human and allow us an opportunity to thrive.
+We know that these basics are the foundation for everything else in our lives.
+Maslow’s hierarchy of needs makes this plain.
+At the very bottom are the basics like a place to live.
+Once these elements are secure, we can pursue the things that make us human and allow us an opportunity to thrive.

 If you're in need of housing resources or financial assistance, please click here.